Vegetable Garden Planning Tips – Late Winter Checklist

 Late Winter Garden Planning

-It’s early in the season and most of us aren’t even thinking about dropping seeds or plants in the garden.
-Here in Texas (hardiness zone 8a) we typically don’t risk planting outside until Easter when in all probability the danger of the last frost is past.
+It’s early in the season and most of us are dreaming of our beautiful garden, although it’s nowhere close to time to actually drop seeds or plants in the garden.
+Here in Northeast Texas (new hardiness zone 8b) we typically don’t risk planting outside until Easter when in nearly all probability the danger of the last frost is past.

 A new seed sprout in the garden. #TexasHomesteader

-But there are still garden tasks to tend to even though actual planting time is still weeks away.
-Come see…
+But there are still garden tasks to complete even though the actual planting time is still weeks away.

 Vegetable garden planning spreadsheet.
 Even though it's only February & cold outside, there are still garden chores to be done.
 Come see how I'm preparing the veggie garden. #TexasHomesteader